zapier/visual-builder/docs/_docs/integration-checks-reference.md

 happen, this check compares the latest item in your [Zap History](https://zapier.com/app/history) with the selected Polling Sample in the corresponding Zap.
-For it to pass, the selected Polling Sample must contain a subset of the keys returned in the latest live result in Task History.
+For it to pass, the selected Polling Sample must contain a subset of the keys returned in the latest live result in the Zap History.

 ✘ an example of an **incorrect** implementation: